gilmourltd/product/Product Requirements/Locksmith 2/PRD.md

 #### Risk Ratings
 - Per-Issue Ratings (like LS1) (M)
 - Show Per-Issue Risk Calculation (like LS1) (M)
 	- Include risks presented by other misconfigurations.
-(M)
 	- Evaluate ACL-based risks on principals that can abuse issues.
 - Additional Risk Ratings:
 	- Per-template: count total number of individual principals that can abuse a specific template/object/CA/configuration.